run-ai/docs/docs/Researcher/scheduling/launching-workloads-with-gpu-fractions.md

     --name-prefix jupyter --command -- start-notebook.sh
     --NotebookApp.base_url=/${RUNAI_PROJECT}/${RUNAI_JOB_NAME}
     --NotebookApp.token=
     ```

     This would start a workspace with a pre-configured Jupyter image with 10% of the GPU memory allocated.

+=== "CLI v1 (Deprecated)"

+    Copy the following command to your terminal.
+Make sure to update the below with the name of your project and workload:

+    ```sh
+    runai config project "project-name"
+    runai submit "workload-name" --jupyter -g 0.1
+    ```

+    This would start a workspace with a pre-configured Jupyter image with 10% of the GPU memory allocated.